Ski resorts in the French Alps

-Ski resorts in the Alps reinventing themselves to attract holidaymakers all year around.
+Ski resorts in the French Alps are reinventing themselves to attract holidaymakers all year around.
 As more than half of Home Hunts’ clients now require properties to attract consistent rental yields throughout the year, chalets in the Alps serve this purpose with flying colours.

 The mountains are perfect terrain for hiking and biking activities, but resorts are also introducing other sports, events and festivals to pull in summer crowds, from music festivals to marathons, golf tournaments, yoga and classic car events.
 Restaurants and hotels are also catering to a wider range of tastes and meal preferences, including gluten-free and vegan dishes.